5.18 Children Missing from Care and Home (under review)

 6.3 Risk Assessment

-Where the information from the child, parent/carer / police gathered in the return home interview indicates the child has suffered, or is likely to suffer significant harm the MASH will review the level of risk and make any necessary decisions and outcomes.
+Where the information from the child, parent/carer / police gathered in the return home interview indicates the child has suffered, or is likely to suffer significant harm the C-SPA will review the level of risk and make any necessary decisions and outcomes.

 6.4 Longer or Significant Missing episodes.